Smoke Dawg: Beginnings: 2012–2014

 Smart began rapping at the age of 16 in 2012.
-He gained recognition in 2014 with the release of "Still" featuring Halal Gang member MoG, released on October 4, 2014.
-It gained over 1 million views within a month of release.
-This was two days before close friend Ano died.
-Mo-G and Smoke Dawg uploaded the song "Still" to YouTube in January 2015.
-In it, the two rappers and their friends rap, dance, and laugh in shadowy parking lots, fluorescent-lit apartment corridors, and an empty studio.
+He gained recognition in 2014 with the release of "Still" featuring Halal Gang member MoG, on October 4, 2014.
+It gained over 1 million views within a month.
+Mo-G and Smoke Dawg re-uploaded the song "Still" to YouTube in January 2015.
+In the video, the two rappers and their friends rap, dance, and laugh in shadowy parking lots, fluorescent-lit apartment corridors, and an empty studio.
 Although the initial upload was deleted, its re-upload amassed over 4 million views within a year of being online.

-Trap House: 2015–2016
+"Trap House:" 2015–2016

 Smart released the single "Trap House" on July 31, 2016.
-The single introduced a dance move known as "flippin'" and gained the attention of artists including French Montana, who appeared on the official remix of the single and Toronto artist Drake.
+The single introduced a dance move known as "flippin'" and gained the attention of artists including French Montana, who appeared on the official remix of the single, and Toronto artist Drake.
 Drake went on to include Smart in many of his worldwide tours and he also headlined alongside ASAP Ferg.
 Safe released the single "Hang" in 2015 which saw a feature from Smoke Dawg.
-Smart subsequently went on to release the single "Overseas" alongside Skepta in October 2016.
+Smart released the single "Overseas" alongside Skepta in October 2016.
 This was Skepta's second work with a Canadian artist, the first being Tre Mission.
 The single was produced by Toronto native Murda Beatz.
 Smart also performed at Toronto's first independent hip-hop festival outside of OVO's own offering, 6 Fest.
 The two-day festival saw Smoke Dawg performing alongside his Halal Gang as well as Pusha T, French Montana and Roy Woods.